Az-Net/Flipper-Online/Scanner Approach (temp).md

    - Incrementally develop and test your algorithm on sample datasets to ensure it meets performance requirements and effectively detects anomalies.
    - Fine-tune parameters and algorithms based on empirical observations and feedback from domain experts.

-7. **Integration with Alerting Mechanisms**:
+<s> 7. **Integration with Alerting Mechanisms**:
-   - Implement robust alerting mechanisms that prioritize critical anomalies and ensure timely notifications, considering the limitations of real-time processing on your system.
+   - Implement robust alerting mechanisms that prioritize critical anomalies and ensure timely notifications, considering the limitations of real-time processing on your system. </s>

 ___